MicrosoftDocs/azure-stack-docs/azure-stack/operator/diagnostic-log-collection.md

 ## Save logs locally

 You can save logs to a local Server Message Block (SMB) share when Azure Stack Hub is disconnected from Azure.
 You may, for example, run a disconnected environment.
-But if you your are normally connected but are experiencing connectivity issues, you can save logs locally to help troubleshoot your issues.
+But if you you are normally connected but are experiencing connectivity issues, you can save logs locally to help troubleshoot your issues.

  In the **Settings** blade, enter the path and a username and password with permission to write to the share.
 During a support case, Microsoft Support will provide detailed steps on how to get these local logs transferred.
 If the Administrator portal is unavailable, you can use [Get-AzureStackLog](azure-stack-get-azurestacklog.md) to save logs locally.